Johann Gottlob Böhme

 Johann Gottlob Böhme (20 March 1717 in Wurzen – 20 June 1780 in Leipzig) was a German historian.

 Beginning in 1736 he studied history at the University of Leipzig.
 In 1747 he acquired his magister degree at Leipzig, where four years later he became an associate professor at the faculty of philosophy.
 In 1758 he succeeded Christian Gottlieb Jöcher as professor of history at the university.

 On four separate occasions he served as rector at the University of Leipzig.
 In 1766 he was appointed councilor and court historiographer for the Electorate of Saxony.
+He was client of the Gohlis Palace.
 In 1875, the thoroughfare Böhmestraße in Gohlis (today part of Leipzig) was named in his honor.

 Published works

 In 1763–65 he published a highly regarded work on the Peace of Oliva (1660), titled Acta pacis Oliviensis inedita (2 volumes).
 Other noted written efforts by Böhme include: